bruceravel/demeter/documentation/SinglePage/wa.rst

 **Imperfect recognition of CIF files**

   Currently a CIF file is recognized only if it's file name ends in :file:`.cif`.
-That's dumb and easily confused, but that's how it works right now.
+That's dumb and easy to foil, but that's how it works right now.

 Troubleshooting